karim-alweheshy/xcode-spy-toolchain/README.md

 sudo ./wrap_binaries.sh
 ```

--	The script will:
-    -	Backup original binaries to the backups directory.
-    -	Create wrapper scripts that log invocations and results, then execute the original binaries.
+-	The script will create wrapper scripts that log invocations and results, then execute the original binaries.

 Note: This process may take a few minutes depending on the number of binaries.